 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore German Language, History, Culture and other topics, through an in-depth and hands-on approach.
 Our world-class professors and course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day in class.

-You enroll in 15 to 19 credit hours per semester.
-Academic programming is scheduled five days a week.
-All courses are taught in German.
+You enroll in 16-19 credit hours per semester.
+Academic programming is scheduled five days a week and all courses are taught in German.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.